 - Legs and feet should have enough space so the you can get close enough to the desk and monitor.

-- Armrests support both forearms but shouldn't interfere with movements.
+- Armrests should support both forearms but shouldn't interfere with movement.

-- The monitor should be directly in front of you so you don't have to twist head or neck.
+- It should be directly in front of you so you don't have to twist your head or neck.

 - You should be able to read what's displayed on the monitor without twisting or stretching.

-- No glare should be present which might cause you to assume an awkward position.
+- No glare should be present, which can cause you to assume an awkward position.

 Keyboard and input device (mouse or trackball)

-- Input device should be located next to the keyboard so no reaching is necessary.
+- The input device should be located next to the keyboard so no reaching is necessary.